We Are New York Values

 • help with props, costumes, sets (outside of prison)

-• work in prison (requires advanced arts training and extensive background checks)
+• work in prison requires advanced arts training and extensive background checks

 Mission: Voices Of Community Activists & Leaders (VOCAL-NY) is a statewide grassroots membership organization building power among low-income people affected by HIV/AIDS, the drug war and mass incarceration, along with the organizations that serve us, to create healthy and just communities.
 We accomplish this through community organizing, leadership development, public education, participatory research and direct action.

-Website: http://www.vocal-ny.org/members/become-an-ally/
+Website: https://www.vocal-ny.org/get-involved/

 What volunteers do: